jakkra/ZSWatch/README.md

 - Refactoring of `main.c`, should have way less logic, utlize Zephyr architecture more.

 ## Android phone communication
 Fortunately there is a great Android app called [GadgetBridge](https://codeberg.org/Freeyourgadget) which handles everything needed on the phone side, such as notifications management, music control and so much more...
-The zWatch right now pretends to be one of the supported Smart Watches in Gadgetbridge, following the same API as it does.
+The ZSWatch right now pretends to be one of the supported Smart Watches in Gadgetbridge, following the same API as it does.
 In future there may be a point adding native support, we'll see.

 ## PCB
 A 4 layer board which measures 36mm in diameter designed in KiCad.